Tushar-Naik/Algos/README.md

 1. Print Org History
 1. Find paths in tree that sum to K (can have negative vals and can have more than one path)
 1. Structurally similar Graphs
+1. Is a Graph a Binary Search Tree

 ## Tree/ Random ##
 package com.stackoverflow.ques